AtriyaSen/woodger/README.md

 # README for the Woodger Project

 The Woodger Project aims to obtain automated or semi-automated proofs of statements in [1].
-We use the SLATE graphical theorem prover [2], which is based on SNARK [3].
+I use the SLATE graphical theorem prover [2], which is based on SNARK [3].

-Each file in this folder contains a proof in the SLATE format.
+Each file contains a proof in the SLATE format.
 The numbering scheme of [1] is followed.
 Files prefixed with 'tarski' contain proofs from Appendix E of [1], which is due to Alfred Tarski.
 The numbering scheme of this appendix is followed.

 ## References